 - 1. We have audited the accompanying financial statements of Qatar National Bank (Q.P.S.C.)
-India Branch ('the Bank'), which comprise the Balance Sheet as at 31.03.2023, the Profit and Loss Account and Cash Flow Statement for the year then ended and notes to the financial statements, including a summary of significant accounting policies and other explanatory information. - 2.
-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements give the information required by the section 29 of the Banking Regulation Act, 1949, the Companies Act, 2013 ('the Act') and circulars and guidelines issued by the Reserve Bank of India (RBI), in the manner so required for Banking Companies, and give a true and fair view in conformity with the accounting principles generally accepted in India, including Accounting Standards prescribed under section 133 of the Act read with rules made thereunder, of the state of affairs of the Bank as at 31.03.2023, its profit and its cash flows for the year ended on that date.
+India Branch ('the Bank'), which comprise the Balance Sheet as at 31.03.2024, the Profit and Loss Account and Cash Flow Statement for the year then ended and notes to the financial statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as "Financial Statements"). - 2.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements give the information required by the section 29 of the Banking Regulation Act, 1949, the Companies Act, 2013 ('the Act') and circulars and guidelines issued by the Reserve Bank of India (RBI), in the manner so required for Banking Companies, and give a true and fair view in conformity with the accounting principles generally accepted in India, including Accounting Standards prescribed under section 133 of the Act read with the Companies (Accounting Standards) Rules, 2021 as amended to the extent applicable, of the state of affairs of the Bank as at 31.03.2024, its loss and its cash flows for the year ended on that date.